naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">HandlerId</span> | String | ID of the choice handler to clear.
+<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID">handlerId</span> | string | ID of the choice handler to clear.
 Will use a default handler if not provided.
 Specify `*` to clear all the existing handlers.
-hide | Boolean | Whether to also hide the affected choice handlers.
+hide | boolean | Whether to also hide the affected choice handlers.

 </div>